svewap/typo3-form-to-database/README.md

 ### Installation using Composer

 The recommended way to install the extension is by using [Composer](https://getcomposer.org/).
-In your Composer based TYPO3 project root, just do `composer req lavitto/typo3-form-to-database`.
+In your Composer based TYPO3 project root run `composer req lavitto/typo3-form-to-database`.

 ### Installation from TYPO3 Extension Repository (TER)